N6REJ/mod_bearsfaq/README.md

    - Create tags for different FAQ topics (e.g., "General", "Technical", "Billing")
    - Assign appropriate tags to each FAQ article
    - Articles can have multiple tags and will appear in multiple groups
+   - Note: Untagged articles are not displayed in the module

 ### Module Configuration